ministryofjustice/fb-guide-and-runbook/guides/install-console-application.md

 # Install Git for Desktop

 After Git installation above is complete, we recommend to use Git for Desktop.
-Fortunately, Git for Desktop is available for MoJ staff via Self serve.
+Fortunately, Git for Desktop is available for MoJ staff via the Self Service app.

 Alternatively, you can Download Git for desktop https://desktop.github.com/ Unzip, double click the installer and follow the instructions there.